dihong/Gatorsearch/README.md

-# Gatorsearch: Online product search leveraging textual and visual information
+# Online product search engine
 > 1. Collect tens of millions of product items (both images and text) from the web.
 > 2. Designed effective algorithms (combining text and image information) that improves the accuracy over the state-of-art image retrieval systems.
 > 3. Implemented scalable search engine for real-time product query.